Tattooed Chef Inc. (TTCF) upgraded Issued by Wall Street Gurus

 TTCF’s Market Performance

-TTCF stocks went up by 2.97% for the week, with a monthly jump of 0.92% and a quarterly performance of 21.30%, while its annual performance rate touched 33.70%.
-The volatility ratio for the week stands at 3.54% while the volatility levels for the past 30 days are set at 3.84% for Tattooed Chef Inc..
-The simple moving average for the period of the last 20 days is 4.15% for TTCF stocks with a simple moving average of 2.42% for the last 200 days.
+TTCF stocks went down by -17.39% for the week, with a monthly drop of -15.46% and a quarterly performance of -4.33%, while its annual performance rate touched 11.18%.
+The volatility ratio for the week stands at 5.28% while the volatility levels for the past 30 days are set at 4.06% for Tattooed Chef Inc..
+The simple moving average for the period of the last 20 days is -15.09% for TTCF stocks with a simple moving average of -16.30% for the last 200 days.

 Analysts’ Opinion of TTCF